When/how do packs settle?

 What is the proper way to deface a winning ticket after it has been redeemed?

 Answer: Lottery retailers must retrieve and destroy all winning tickets they redeem to avoid having a winning ticket cashed at another retailer location.
 For online winning tickets, the correct way to deface a winning ticket is to tear the ticket in half.
-Instant tickets may be torn in half or a retailer can punch out the 3-digit box code and the bar code located on the front of the winning ticket.
+Instant tickets may be torn in half or a retailer can punch out the bar code located on the front of the winning ticket.

 Why did I not get a Form 1099-MISC?